 Find Someone Who Understands Your Business

 It’s ok if you can’t find a mentor with the same career background as you.
 What matters is finding the person who understands your business.
 Some industries have more mentors than others.
-If your industry falls into the category where a limited number of mentors are available, work with the one who has a thorough understanding of your business.
+If your industry falls into the category where a limited number of mentors are available, work with one who has a thorough understanding of your business.

 Ask Indirect Competitors

 Your direct competitors will obviously be reluctant in giving practical advice on succeeding.
 So don’t bother reaching out to them.
 Instead, find indirect competitors (businesses serving in industries other than yours) to recommend a mentor.
 Chances are they are in business longer than you.
-They could provide you names of leading mentors in the community.
+They could provide you with the names of leading mentors in the community.

 Their leadership might be willing to share some pearls of wisdom with you.
 Strive to develop a relationship with them by offering free services, if applicable.
 It’s totally fine not to hire them as mentors but they could act as your advisor when needed.

 There is nothing you can’t find by doing a good old social media search.
 Twitter and LinkedIn are filled with profiles of social entrepreneurs, community leaders, advisors, consultants, and mentors.

 The best thing about this is that you can find mentors based on your demographic area and industry easily.
 Don’t flood their inbox with a list of questions.
 Never beg them to mentor you.
 Ping them by introducing yourself casually.
 If they are welcoming, then pitch the idea of mentoring your business.